 When can a debt collector garnish my wages?

-Typically, wage garnishment is a last resort for debt collectors and creditors.
+Typically, filing a wage garnishment order is a last resort for debt collectors and creditors.
 Debt collectors can use other methods and avenues to reach a settlement and clear the debt.
 As for when debt collectors can garnish wages, it depends on how cooperative you are and how aggressively they want to settle the debt.

 For debt collectors that require a court judgment to garnish wages, the process can begin 5-30 days after the judgment.
 Before that, you’ll be served with the court papers, and after the judgment, you’ll be served with a notice.